djtaori23/reboot-2.0/Problem #1.md

 #Answer:

 date
-/* this command will give us exact date & time in terminal through CLI method*/
+>> this command will give us exact date & time in terminal through CLI method.

  alias date='echo "unable to display date"'
 /* this command when passed will just assign value of your wish to 'date'.
 Here we've given value "unable to display date". */